Abner Zwillman: Death

 During the 1959 McClellan Senate Committee hearings on organized crime, Zwillman was issued a subpoena to testify before the committee.
 Zwillman was found hanged in his West Orange, New Jersey residence on February 26, 1959, shortly before he was to appear.
 He was buried at B'nai Abraham Memorial Park, a Jewish cemetery in Union, New Jersey, after a funeral attended by 1,850, including celebrities and his 80-year-old mother, Ella.
 Though the funeral was presided over by a rabbi, there was an abundance of flowers and an open casket—atypical of Jewish custom.

 Zwillman's death was ruled a suicide, attributed to intractable income tax and health problems.
 His stepson, John Steinbach, said that he was also depressed about Senate investigations into jukebox racketeering and a jury tampering investigation, related to a previous failed attempt to prosecute him.

 However, police found bruises on Zwillman's wrists, supporting a theory that Zwillman had been tied up before being hanged.
 It is often speculated that Vito Genovese had ordered Zwillman killed.
 Others have alleged that Meyer Lansky, suspecting that the New Jersey gangster had agreed to become a government informant, gave permission for the Italian Mafia to take action against Zwillman.
 The theory that he was hanged was also supported by deported mobster Charles "Lucky" Luciano, who allegedly told journalist Martin Gosch in Italy that the suicide theory was nonsense, and that before hanging him, Zwillman's killers had trussed him up like a pig.
 Martin Gosch's biography (which he co-authored with Richard Hammer) of Lucky Luciano is somewhat controversial and considered partly fictional by some mob experts.
 However, the authors have stated that the contents are entirely based on their interviews with Luciano, who died before the book was published.

-His widow remarried three years later, to sports figure Harry Wismer.
-His daughter Lynn married Winslow G. Tuttle in 1968.
+Zwillman's widow remarried three years later, to sports figure Harry Wismer.